There are several ways to modify the display to your liking.

 The list of defined FOV symbols is displayed on the left.
 On the right are buttons for adding a new symbol, editing the highlighted symbol's properties, and removing the highlighted symbol from the list.
 Note that you can even modify or remove the four predefined symbols (if you remove all symbols, the four defaults will be restored the next time you start KStars).
 Below these three buttons is a graphical preview display showing the highlighted symbol from the list.
 When the or button is pressed, the New FOV Indicator window is opened:

 This window lets you modify the four properties that define a FOV symbol: name, size, shape, and color.
 The angular size for the symbol can either be entered directly in the Field of View edit box, or you can use the Eyepiece/Camera Tabs to calculate the field-of-view angle, given parameters of your telescope/eyepiece or telescope/camera setup.
-The four available shapes are: Circle, Square, Crosshairs, and Bullseye.
+The five available shapes are: Square, Circle, Crosshairs, Bullseye and Semitransparent circle.
 Once you have specified all four parameters, press , and the symbol will appear in the list of defined symbols.
 It will also be available from the → menu.